-Heather Ann McConnell is a good listener, which makes her a great lawyer.
-She asks all of the questions needed to understand her clients’ goals and takes the time to really get to know the issues, culture, and language of the specialized workplaces of her clients.
+Heather Ann McConnell is an attentive listener, which makes her a great lawyer.
+She asks the questions needed to understand her clients’ goals and takes the time required to understand the issues, culture, and language of the specialized workplaces of her clients.

 A seasoned negotiator—in mediation/arbitration, in settlement discussions with a professional regulator, and at the bargaining table — Heather Ann brings creativity and tenacity to deliver results.
-She understands how vital collective bargaining is to improving the lives of workers and their families, and actually enjoys the exhausting hours at the negotiating table and the nitty-gritty details of interest arbitration.
+She understands how vital collective bargaining is in sustaining and improving the lives of workers and their families.
+She is exhilarated by the exhausting hours at the negotiating table and the nitty-gritty details of interest arbitration.

 Heather Ann’s commitment to social justice and cultural diversity reaches beyond her practice of law.
-She is the co-chair of COBA, the Collective of Black Artists’ – Parent Action Committee, and actively fundraises for its children’s dance and drumming program.
-She is also a member of the Canadian Association of Labour Lawyers, and is an executive member of the Ontario Bar Association’s Education Law section.
+She is an active member of the Nelson Mandela Park Public School Parent Counsel and was the co-chair of COBA, the Collective of Black Artists’ – Parent Action Committee..
+She is a member of the Canadian Association of Labour Lawyers, and is a current member, and former chair, of the Ontario Bar Association’s Education Law section.

-When she’s not working you can find Heather Ann cheering on her favourite Toronto sports teams – the Toronto Raptors and the Blue Jays.
+When she’s not working, you can find Heather Ann taxiing her children to their various arts and sports activities and cheering on her favourite Toronto sports teams – the Toronto Raptors and the Blue Jays.